tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 I> "Some people, when confronted with a problem, think *'I know, I'll use regular expressions.'* Now they have two problems."
 I> [Jamie Zawinski](http://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/)
 I>
-I> Regular expressions may seem horrible and confusing at first, but there are tons of resources online to help you.
-[This cheat sheet](http://cheatography.com/davechild/cheat-sheets/regular-expressions/) is an excellent resource for fixing problems with regular expressions.
+I> Django's `path()` method means you can generally avoid Regex Hell - but if you need to use a regular expression this [cheat sheet](http://cheatography.com/davechild/cheat-sheets/regular-expressions/) is really useful.

 ### Modifying the Index Template
 Our new view is set up and ready to go - but we need to do one more thing.
 Our index page template needs to be updated so that it links to the category pages that are listed.
 We can update the `index.html` template to now include a link to the category page via the slug.